 In an analysis comparison involving all medical centers and hospitals in the United States, Katherine Shaw Bethea Hospital maintains an overall “C+” score, ranking it in the 36th percentile.
 The ranking is calculated using publicly available information including patient satisfaction, patient flow, patient/doctor communication, cost efficiency, and reported complications.
 Low scores might be indicative of a high percentage of medical malpractice cases, mistakes or errors occurring at the facility.

 The emergency department at every hospital is an essential component to the level of emergent care the facility provides.
 According to Analytics MD, Katherine Shaw Bethea Hospital ranks medium to low compared to all other facilities in the United States.
-Their discharge patient flow measurement of how the facility provides efficient treatment for less sick patients ranked in the 50th percentile nationwide.
+Their discharge patient flow measurement of how the facility provides effective treatment for less sick patients ranked in the 50th percentile nationwide.
 In addition, their admitted patient flow measurement of how efficient sicker patients received treatment ranked in the 56th percentile.